 Symptoms usually appear 24 to 48 hours after exposure.
 These include:

-A red rash that appears most often on the chest, back, or abdomen (also called “sandpaper rash” because it raises the skin and makes it feel like sandpaper)
+A red rash that appears most often on the chest, back, or belly (abdomen).
+This rash is also called sandpaper rash because it raises the skin and makes it feel like sandpaper.
+The rash may come before other symptoms or up to a week after.

 Sore throat (strep throat)